 Our goal is to develop a trusting, ongoing relationship with you throughout your life, whatever your health and wellness needs.
-The Center for Women's Health Primary Care Program includes two doctors (M.D.s) and two certified nurse practitioners (F.N.P.-C. and A.N.P.-C.).
+The Center for Women's Health primary care program includes six doctors (M.D.s) and two certified nurse practitioners (F.N.P.-C. and A.N.P.-C.).
 Each of our providers is fully qualified to provide excellent primary care as well as any needed referrals and medication prescriptions.
-We accept patients starting around age16 and can see women throughout their lives.
+We accept patients starting around age 16 and can see women throughout their lives.

 You can see our primary care providers for:

 - Annual exams, immunizations, screenings and medication management for both adolescents and adults

 - Urgent care

 - Screening, diagnosis and treatment for ongoing conditions

 - Menopausal symptom management

 And we can treat many other conditions as they arise, as well as refer you to specialists when needed.
 We look forward to partnering with you to help you achieve long-term health and wellness.